Why We Say No

 HGTV brings a lot of attention to the movement and the developers I’ve spoke to tend to be more interested in their bottom line than reacting to client needs

 No, not all developers are bad, quite the contrary.
 One day I want to be a developer (maybe) BUT everyone has different motivations in the category.
 The biggest motivation in development is largely about making money (surprise!).
 I have noticed with the people who contact me (with the exception of one single person) they are not heart centered.
 They probably couldn’t care less about tiny houses, they would certainly never live in one!
 They just see the demand and the minimal options and think they will sweep in and make a killing because of supply/demand.
 That’s not wrong, it’s just not that easy.
 Both from the legal standpoint but also, the people into tiny homes aren’t your normal clientele.

-I designed life to be pretty cheap these days for us.
-I like that.
-Mostly it allows me to be with my family a lot but it allows me to be much more selective and intentional about the work I do in the world because I don’t need a lot of work to pay the bills.
+I designed life to be pretty cheap these days for us, I like that.
+Mostly it allows me to be with my family a lot.
+It allows me to be much more selective and intentional about the work I do in the world.
+I don’t need a lot of work to pay the bills.
 Sure, I don’t make much but I make enough to live the life I want to live right now.
 THAT is what is important to me.
-I get mad when people approach me with a ‘good opportunity for my family’ when really what they are approaching me with is a good opportunity for themselves.
+I get mad when people approach me with a ‘good opportunity for my family’.
+Really what they are approaching me with is a good opportunity for themselves.
 I acknowledge that I am beyond fortunate to get to choose my work but even if I wasn’t, that feels a lot like manipulation to me.
-That is not the kind of job I would like working on even if I needed to.
-Fortunately, I don’t.

 Without a specific occupant in mind designing the right space is challenging and not effective.

 (which is why I ALWAYS advocate DIY, and try to teach others how to do it!)